psdr03/acn-test-01/README.md

 - react hook form
 - moment - Required by datetime picker
 - react payment inputs - For validation of credit card numbers
-- mockAxios - For mocking the initial API call during the rendering of the application
+- mockAxios - For mocking the initial API call during the rendering of the application (unit tests)

 ## Folder structure
 - constants - contains a constants file where strings can be placed and imported in other files so as to avoid typos